 County correctional officers need to have good observation and communication skills.
 Excellent people skills are needed to defuse the often potentially dangerous situations that arise every day in correction facilities.
 They need to be able to follow instructions and have good physical health and stamina.
 Some county correctional officers may need to have a valid driver's license as well.

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics forecasts that the employment of corrections officers and jailers, including county corrections officers, will grow by about 5% from 2010 to 2020, slower than average when compared to all occupations.
+The U.S. Bureau of Labor Statistics forecasts that the employment of correctional officers and bailiffs, including county correctional officers, will grow by about 4% from 2014 to 2024, slower than average when compared to all occupations.
 Because corrections facilities have had to cut costs in recent years, there are fewer new job opportunities; however, job turnover should create openings.
-The BLS published the median annual salary for all correctional officers and jailers as $39,040 in May 2012.
+The BLS published the median annual salary for all correctional officers and jailers as $40,530 in May 2015.

 Alternate Career Options

 Here are some other ideas for careers in law enforcement: